 SBA Microloans are a great option both for businesses that are just starting out, as well as for more established businesses.
 Find out everything you need to know to decide if these SBA loans are right for you.

-An SBA Microloan is a loan between $500 and $50,000 from an intermediary nonprofit to the owner of a small business or startup.
+An SBA Microloan is a loan of up to $50,000 from an intermediary nonprofit to the owner of a small business or startup.
 The money originates from the SBA, which initially lends the money at a discounted rate to the intermediary.

 In other words, there’s a multi-step process.

 SBA Microloans are the most accessible types of SBA loans, and they’re a great option for aspiring entrepreneurs with a plan of action.
 Many of these loans are SBA loans for women, minorities, veterans, low-income, or from other represented groups, but they are available to any for-profit small business (non-profit child care centers are also eligible for Microloans).
 SBA microloans are often synonymous with SBA startup loans as well.

 Other than establishing some parameters around interest rates and eligible loan uses, the SBA generally takes a backseat on these SBA loans (in contrast to some other SBA programs, where the agency plays a more active role).
 The agency leaves a lot of discretion to intermediary SBA lenders to decide the terms and which borrowers should receive Microloans.
 The SBA does not even review the loan applications for creditworthiness.